byu-magicc/byu-magicc.github.io/docs/directory/students/jacob_moore.md

 ## Research

 ### Current Projects
-Jacob is interested in enhancing safe robotic autonomy, especially in a multi-agent setting.
+Jacob is interested in enhancing robotic autonomy safely, especially in a multi-agent setting.
+A current focus is consistent and accurate localization and estimation.

 Current projects include ROSflight, an open-source autopilot aiming to streamline the research process, especially for eVTOL aircraft.
-He is also working on a multi-agent localization project, enhancing localization accuracy in GPS-denied regions even when communication is constrained.
+He is also working on a project enhancing localization accuracy in GPS-denied regions even when communication is constrained.

 Please reach out with any questions you may have!